 There is a Bulgarian tradition for blessing bees that inspired our project.
 In the springtime a group of girls called Lazarki visit each of the houses in their village and sing and dance.

 The Lazarki songs are thought to bring fertility and blessing.
 They would sing particular songs for the family, barns, fields and woodlands according to each household.
-In historical accounts of this tradition (See Elizabeth Wayland Barber’s The Dancing Goddesses), if the mistress of the house kept bees, the girls would do a special dance to encourage the bees to stay in the hive and make lots of honey.
+If the mistress of the house kept bees, the girls would do a special dance to encourage the bees to stay in the hive and make lots of honey.